kshannn/react_boardgames/README.md

 As a vendor who is looking to sell my boardgames, I want to create, update, and delete my listings so that I have the flexibility to sell more than one game and keep their information up to date. | Feature that provides CRUD for game listings
 As a vendor who is looking to track the state of my products (e.g. stocks left), I want to view the details of each transaction made for my games so I can refer to these order receipt for future audit purposes. | Feature that display order history
 As a customer who is looking to buy boardgames, I want to view the details of each game so that I can understand what the game is about.| Master details view for game listings
-As a customer who is buying boardgames, I want to be able to add multiple games to my cart so I can buy more than one games in a single checkout.| Feature that allow users to add games to cart, change quantity of cart items
+As a customer who is buying boardgames, I want to be able to add multiple games to my cart so that I can buy more than one game in a single checkout.| Feature that allow users to add games to cart, change quantity of cart items
 As a customer who might not want to make purchase immediately, I want to be able to save my items in a cart so that I can make payment for them in the future.| Allow customers to create an account to store their details and cart items
 As a customer who want to search for a particular game, I want to be able to search for a game from specific categories so that I can narrow down to the results that I want quickly.| Feature that allow users to search and filter for specific games